johannesjo/angular-promise-buttons/README.md

 ```

 ## styling the button
 The base-styles might not be overwhelmingly sexy, but it is easy to fix that!
-There are lots of free css-spinners out there, just find one of your liking and add the css.
+There are lots of free css-spinners out there.
+Just find one of your liking and add the css.

 **Ressources:**
 * http://cssload.net/